Neoxenus/Tetris/README.md

 # Tetris
 Tetris on base SFML.
+All graphics were realized using SFML.
 Realized different difficulty.
 Also there you can run bot.

 Control:
 ↑ rotate